wasmerio/ate/atedb/README.md

             Address that DNS queries will be sent to [default: 8.8.8.8]

     -t, --trust <trust>
-            Trust mode that the database server will run under - valid values are either 'distributed' or 'centralized'.
+            Trust mode that the datachain server will run under - valid values are either 'distributed' or 'centralized'.
 When running in 'distributed' mode the server itself does not need to be trusted in order to trust the data it holds however it has a significant performance impact on write operations while the 'centralized' mode gives